The Best In Ear Monitors for Musicians - Wireless

 - Small and light

-- Built in rechargeable batteries
+- Built-in rechargeable batteries

 - Good battery life - will last for an entire gig without recharging

 The Xvive Audio U4R2 shares the same receiver as the standard U4 but comes with 2 receivers.
+It's using the same technology, so it reaps many of the same benefits as the U4.

-Like the U4, it operates on the 2.4Ghz frequency, with a range of over 90 feet within line of sight, and a rechargeable battery with up to 5 hours of operation on full charge.
+Like its sibling, it operates on the 2.4 Ghz frequency, with a range of over 90 feet within line of sight.
+But what sets it apart is its rechargeable battery with up to 5 hours of operation on a full charge.
+Battery life is excellent, but non-serviceable batteries can be a dealbreaker for some.

 Specifications